 Your report or confirmation number (if available).

 Note: The above letter is for an Equifax dispute, but works for all three credit bureaus.
 Simply replace their name & address to do a TransUnion dispute or an Experian dispute based on the information listed below.

 Make Sure You Know What You’re Doing!

 It’s extremely important that you do this right.
 I’ve worked with countless people who have made their credit even worse (in some cases much worse) because they didn’t know what they were doing.
-You can do irreversible damage to your credit by trying to save a few bucks doing it yourself.
+If you’re not careful you can unknowingly undermine your consumer rights and do irreversible damage to your credit by trying to save a few bucks doing it yourself.
 If you want to make sure it gets done right, let the professionals at Lexington Law take care of it for you.
-Call (800) 220-0084 for a free consultation and complimentary credit score.
+Call 800-220-0084 for a free consultation and complimentary credit score.